polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ### [vocabulary]

-Returns the name of every static slot in your system, optional passing in a string, or an expression leading to a string, which is a filtering condition where the slot must _start_ with the filter in its name, to be considered a part of the end result.
+Returns the name of every static slot in your system, optionally passing in a string, or an expression leading to a string, which is a filtering condition, where the slot must _start_ with the filter specified to be considered a part of the end result.

 ```